-A Cranmeeting was held in São Paulo, Brazil on July 14, 2018 in a bar called Cervejaria Artesanal São Paulo.
+A Cranmeeting was held in São Paulo, Brazil on 14 July 2018 in a bar called Cervejaria Artesanal São Paulo.
 The event was a tribute to Dolores O’Riordan and was arranged by brazilian fanclub “The Cranberries Brasil”.
-The entry was free.
+Admission was free.

 First, there was an acoustic performance by a trio of fans, “Threeberries” (Jorge Vinicius, Erik Rizzatto and Matheus).
 Afterwards, “Mary Jane”, a cover band, performed.

 4) 7 Years

 6) Raining In My Heart

 1) Wake Up And Smell The Coffee